-Credit scores affect your life in many important ways.
-First, anytime you apply for a mortgage, car loan, credit card, or financing of any kind your credit score will be looked at to determine whether you are approved or denied for your financing application.
-If you are approved, your credit scores are looked at again to determine what kind of interest rate and terms you will receive.
-Credit scores are the #1 factor considered when you apply for a loan.
+Credit scores can affect your life in many important ways.
+First, anytime you apply for a mortgage, car loan, credit card, or financing of any kind, your credit score will typically be looked at to determine whether you are approved or denied for your financing application.
+If you are approved, your credit scores are looked at again to determine the type of interest rate and terms you will be offered.
+Credit scores are often the #1 factor considered whenever you apply for a loan.

-Amounts Owed account for 30% of your FICO credit scores.
-FICO will look at the amount of debt being carried by a person and compare it to that person’s available credit limit.
-This comparison is known as your revolving utilization ratio.
-For example, if you have a credit card with a $500 limit and you owe $500 on the card then your account is being 100% utilized and, as a result, your credit scores would be negatively impacted.
-However, keep that same credit card paid off and your credit scores will almost certainly receive a boost.
-High credit card balances can significantly lower your credit scores, even if you pay every single monthly payment on time!
+Here is an example of how revolving utilization is calculated.
+If you have a credit card with a $500 limit and your credit report shows a $500 balance on the account, your utilization ratio is 100%.
+At 100% utilization your credit scores are practically guaranteed to be impacted negatively.
+However, keep that same credit card account paid off and your credit scores will almost certainly receive a boost.
+High credit card balances can significantly lower your credit scores, even if you pay every single monthly payment on time.

-Types of Credit Used account for the final 10% of your FICO credit scores.
-It is important to have the right mixture of account types on your credit reports.
+Types of Credit Used accounts for the final 10% of your FICO Scores.
+To maximize your scores in this category it is important to have the right mixture of account types on your credit reports.
 FICO rewards consumers who show that they have experience managing a variety of account types (i.e. mortgage accounts, revolving accounts, installment accounts, student loans, etc.).
-The more diverse the accounts on your credit reports the better your scores will fare within this category.
+The more diverse the accounts on your credit reports the better your scores will fare.

-Have specific questions about your credit report?
-Our caring credit specialists are here to help.
+Have specific questions about your credit reports?
+Our caring credit experts are here to help.
 Please contact us via email or call 704-499-9696.
 We would love to hear from you!

-Michelle Black is an 12+ year credit expert with HOPE4USA, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, a contributor to the Wealth Section of Fort Mill Magazine, and a regularly featured speaker at seminars up and down the East Coast.
-She is an expert on improving credit scores, budgeting, and recovering from identity theft.
-You can connect with Michelle on the HOPE Facebook page by clicking here.
+Michelle Black is an author and a credit expert with nearly 2 decades of experience, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, and a regularly featured speaker at seminars on various credit and financial topics.
+She is an expert on improving credit scores, credit reporting, correcting credit errors, budgeting, and recovering from identity theft.
+You can connect with Michelle on the HOPE4USA Facebook page by clicking here.